 I hate what I consider to be ‘pointless music’, like Muzak, Jack Johnson’s songs and Bossanova.
 A nice song like The Girl From Ipanema is the kind of song that should be done once and once only.
 Or perhaps once every thousand years.
 Music to chill by sounds to me like music by people who don’t really mean it.
-As an aside, Astrud Gilberto, the woman who sings The Girl From Ipanema, is an example of a woman who is not good looking and in my opinion can’t even sing very well, but is lovely despite that.
-It’s something about the way she holds her arms and her languid gaze.
+As an aside, Astrud Gilberto, the woman who sings The Girl From Ipanema, is an example of a woman who is not good looking but is lovely despite that.
+It’s something about her shy, languid gaze and the way she holds her arms.
 Languid Astrud.

 I don’t much like Britney Spears-style pop because it is unoriginal, uninteresting and lightweight.
 However, I don’t dislike it to the same degree that I hate rap or opera.
 If I hear either of these playing I have to immediately leave wherever I happen to be in case I kill someone.